Our Focus Areas

 CO2 emissions directly contribute to climate change and cause temperatures and sea levels to rise.
 This in turn has an impact on the availability and cost of raw materials and other resources.

 We’ve set ambitious targets to cut the amount of energy we use in brewing, cooling, and distribution.
 We’re also working with our suppliers to reduce emissions in the design and production of our packaging, and you’ll find a recycle message on all our secondary packaging.

 Reducing CO2 Emissions in Production

 For many years, we’ve been focusing on how we can cut the amount of energy we use in our brewing process.
-We aim to reduce our global CO2 emissions in production by 40% by 2020.
-We’ll achieve this goal in a number of ways, including investing in our brewery to make it as energy and water efficient as it can be.
+We use 100% renewable electricity and have had a 55% reduction in CO₂ emissions per hl from production since 2008.
+We continue to invest in our brewery to make it as energy and water efficient as it can be.

 Reduce CO2 Emissions in Cooling